+Co-axial Connectors:

-Figure 10: Photograph of a coupled line filter Co-axial Connectors Co-axial connectors are the most commonly used interface to microwave PCBs.
-Although connectors claiming performance to 50GHz and above are now readily available, care and attention to detail is required to ensure acceptable performance to such high frequencies.
+Co-axial connectors are the most commonly used interface to microwave PCBs.
+Whilst connectors claiming performance to 50GHz and above are now readily available, care and attention to detail is required to ensure acceptable performance to such high frequencies.
 The real key is ensuring good ground plane continuity.
 The connection between the outer of the co-axial connector and the PCB ground must be continuous, in close proximity to the co-axial connector and free from any structures that could cause parasitic resonances.
 This is true whether an edge mounted connector is used or the PCB is assembled into a housing.

-A number of manufacturers now offer high performance edge-mounted co-axial connectors suitable for use to 40GHz and beyond.
+A number of manufacturers now offer high performance edge-mounted coaxial connectors suitable for use to 40GHz and beyond.
 These normally have a clamping mechanism to ensure a good connection between the co-axial outer and the PCB ground.
-The photograph in Figure 11 shows an example of such an edge mounted connector interfacing to an appropriately designed PCB.
+The photograph below shows an example of such an edge mounted connector interfacing to an appropriately designed PCB.
 The high density of PCB grounds at the connector to PCB connection point is clearly visible.
 In this instance the connector is mated to the open standard of a set of PCB TRL calibration standards used to allow calibration to the reference planes of a PCB mounted IC.

+Concluding Remarks:

-Figure 11: Photograph of an edge-mounted co-axial connector interfacing to a microwave PCB Concluding Remarks Laminate PCB technology with SMT components is suitable for use to high microwave frequencies; an example is shown in Figure 12.
-Volume production costs can be low and there are numerous PCB manufacturing facilities and assembly houses capable of producing such assemblies.
-However, there are still many pitfalls for the inexperienced and good design practises and attention to detail are essential if optimum performance is to be achieved.
+Laminate PCB technology with SMT components is suitable for use to high frequencies. microwave Volume production costs can be low and there are numerous PCB manufacturing facilities and assembly houses capable producing such assemblies.
+However, there are still many pitfalls for the inexperienced and good design practises and attention to detail are essential if optimum performance is to be achieved